Rudxain/ideas/README.md

 Needless to say, most of this stuff is straight-up broken or empty, only having minimal documentation (a README.md).

-All sub-repos will be renamed, deleted, or moved to dedicated repos, therefore, links to any of these sub-repos are almost guaranteed to become broken or even 100% dead, so don't @ me for not using permalinks.
+All sub-repos will be renamed, deleted, or moved to dedicated repos, therefore, links to any of these sub-repos are almost guaranteed to become broken or even 100% dead, so don't @ me if you don't use permalinks.

 ## why?